 Seattle has really stepped up its movie theater game.
 From electric-powered reclining chairs and seat-side service, to family-friendly fests and $1 screenings, going to the movies isn’t just reserved for date nights anymore.
 If you’re ready to graduate your brood from Netflix and Prime Video to a full-fledged movie theater experience, we’ve put together a list of the city’s best movie theaters that cater to families.
 Read on!

 Don’t feel guilty about skipping the exhibits at the Pacific Science Center and just visiting to catch a movie at their theater featuring a screen that’s six-stories high.
-It can be a little daunting to little ones to climb the super steep stairs to find a seat, but once you’re settled in and the movie begins, they’ll relax pretty quickly.
-The Pacific Science Center features both educational documentaries and popular new release films–usually a mix of the two are playing at any given time.
-Be sure to check out their website for details on current shows and even purchase tickets in advance.
+It can be a little daunting for little ones to climb the super steep stairs to find a seat, but once you’re settled in and the movie begins, they’ll relax pretty quickly.
+The Pacific Science Center has two state-of-the-art IMAX theaters that show both educational documentaries and popular new release films–usually a mix of the two are playing at any given time.
+Be sure to check their website for details on current shows and even purchase tickets in advance.